 ON SEP 07, 2013

-In our time of ever growing environmental awarenes to the degadation of coral reefs, David Wachefeld forgoes the controversial issues and instead focuses on the Great Barrier Reef's beauty, and his fascination with the countless species of wildlife therein.
-Listen as he speaks on his favorite aspects of the barrier reefs: the fish, its abstract patterns and color, and his emotional connections to it.
+In our time of ever growing environmental awareness to the degradation of coral reefs, David Wachefeld forgoes the controversial issues and instead focuses on the Great Barrier Reef's beauty and his fascination with the countless species of wildlife therein.
+Listen to Life on the Great Barrier Reef from PechaKucha Night Townsville Vol. 4, as he speaks on his favorite aspects of the barrier reefs: the fish, its abstract patterns and color, and his emotional connections to it.

 "Presentation of the Day" on March 4, 2014.